drsound/roon-cloud-setup/README.md

 ### 💡 Benefits of a cloud solution over an [Intel NUC](https://www.intel.com/content/www/us/en/products/details/nuc.html)

-- Cost-effective: Cheaper than buying the hardware in the short to medium term.
-As of April 2023, I'm spending around 7 euros per month.
+- Cost efficiency: Opting for a cloud-based Roon Core is more cost-effective than purchasing the necessary hardware in the short to medium term.
+For instance, as of April 2023, I personally spend about 7 euros per month on this cloud infrastructure.
-- Stability: Not subject to power cuts
+- Uninterrupted access: Enjoy continuous access to [Roon ARC](https://roonlabs.com/arc) thanks to the elimination of power cuts, internet connection disruptions, and home DSL router issues.
-- Data safety: Reduced risk of locally stored FLAC data corruption due to fewer power cuts
+- Enhanced data protection: The absence of power cuts in a cloud-based solution reduces the risk of corruption for your locally stored FLAC files, ensuring your music collection remains safe.
-- Availability: Continuous access to [Roon ARC](https://roonlabs.com/arc), due to the absence of power and connection cuts
+- Effortless scalability: When you need more storage or processing power, simply purchase additional cloud storage or CPUs to meet your demands.
-- Energy efficiency: Helps save on some home energy consumption
+- Reduced energy consumption: Integrating the OpenVPN client into an existing home device or appliance eliminates the need for extra energy usage.
+In the worst-case scenario, using a dedicated Raspberry Pi will keep energy consumption minimal, at less than 5 watts.

 ### 🤝 Motivation and collaboration